 The App-V client sequencer automatically substitute variables for common hard-coded paths in the registry, shortcuts and environment variables - but not when it comes to values hard coded in files, such as .ini or .xml config files.
 This can cause issues in the following scenarios if these files contain hard-coded paths to files or folders:

 - You sequence an application on 32-bit Windows and install it under C:\Program Files (or C:\PROGRA~1).
-When running on 64-bit Windows, it’s effective path will be C:\Program Files (x86) (or C:\PROGRA~2), all of a sudden various hard-coded paths are pointing to the wrong location.
+When running on 64-bit Windows, it’s effective path will be C:\Program Files (x86) (or C:\PROGRA~2), and all of a sudden various hard-coded paths are pointing to the wrong location.
 This applies going from 64-bit to 32-bit also.

 - You are DSC-linking to an application that contains config files with hard coded short paths, e.g. C:\PROGRA~1\MICROS~1.
 These short paths may not work when the child app is brought into the virtual environment of the parent (see here for more information on this).